BND Hamburger Icon

 “Interviewers must keep the interview moving forward, [as well as] focused and relatable,” Moxley said.
 “They should realize when the answers are getting derailed or lengthy and keep [their] ears open for those golden nuggets of information.”

 Additionally, interviewers must be ready to challenge or call out a guest’s comments or assertions when necessary.
-This is uncomfortable for new podcasters, but it’s key if you want to establish long-term credibility.
+This is sometimes uncomfortable for new podcasters, but it’s key if you want to establish long-term credibility.

 “Often, a new podcast host is so grateful for an interview, they allow it to be full of fluff,” Moxley said.
 “If you’re just hosting 30-minute commercials for someone, today’s audience will not participate or trust you.”